gameblabla/amigacd32_library/README.md

 You will need a file called "CD32.TM" otherwise the building process will fail.
 You also need python2 to run the provided script.

+Eventually i hope to support the CDTV as well (already sort of working, at least code wise.
+Only tested though CD32).

 # Currently supported

 - Displaying to the 8bpp framebuffer (a buffer is made available for this purpose)
 - Playing PCM tracks on all 4 channels (Either ptplayer or NDK)
-- MOD support through ptplayer (requires building with VASM, if you don't like that, there's another audio codepath without it)
+- MOD support through ptplayer (requires building with VASM, if you don't like that, there's another audio codepath without it with OS calls)
 - CDDA tracks
+- System Blitter calls for drawing images
 - Really basic CDXL support (comes from Amiga Developer CD)
 - Basic input support (Actually provided by the AmigaOS SDK as they are quite basic enough)